 So your child needs to eliminate gluten from their diet.
 It’s ok, It’s getting more and more common for kids to be gluten free.
+Gluten free kids are on the rise!
 More children are getting diagnosed with celiac disease or identified as gluten intolerant.
 I think it’s because there is more awareness today than ever before.

 So relax, it’s really going to be fine.
 We have two children in our house who eat a gluten free diet.
 Over the next few paragraphs I want to drop some gluten free knowledge bombs on you that may help you no matter where you are in your gluten free journey with your kids.